-Autism is an autism spectrum disorder (ASD), which causes developmental disabilities and numerous social, behavioral and physical challenges.
-Individuals with ASDs often display unusual behaviors and interests, unusual ways of learning and paying attention, and impaired verbal and non-verbal communication skills.
+Autism spectrum disorder (ASD) causes developmental disabilities and numerous social, behavioral and physical challenges.
+Individuals with ASD often display unusual behaviors and interests, unusual ways of learning and paying attention, and impaired verbal and non-verbal communication skills.
 In addition to these behavioral symptoms, individuals with autism will often have physical ailments such as asthma, digestive disorders, persistent viral infections and epilepsy.

-Signs and symptoms of ASDs begin before age three and last throughout life.
-ASDs occur in all racial, ethnic and socioeconomic groups, but are four times more likely to occur in boys than girls.
-The Centers for Disease Control and Prevention (CDC) estimate that one in 110 children in the United States have an ASD.
+Signs and symptoms of ASD begin before age three and last throughout life.
+ASD occur in all racial, ethnic and socioeconomic groups, and are almost five times more likely to occur in boys than girls.
+The Centers for Disease Control and Prevention (CDC) estimate that one in 68 children in the United States have an Autism Spectrum Disorder.
 Currently there is no cure for autism, but early detection and treatment can greatly improve symptoms and development.

 Significant debate exists over the causes of autism.
 Scientists believe that both genes and environment play a role in the development of ASD, noting that environmental factors may trigger the expression of certain genes.
 Research exploring a possible link between thimerosal in vaccines and autism has shown no causal connection between the two.
 As a precaution, in 1999, the Public Health Service agencies, the American Academy of Pediatrics, and vaccine manufacturers agreed that thimerosal should be reduced or eliminated in vaccines for infants, and since 2001 thimerosal has not been used in routinely recommended vaccines, with the exception of small amounts in the influenza (flu) vaccines.
 For more information about mercury and immunizations, please click here.